 1. Take a client-centered approach to marketing

 Follow-up with leads quickly, so that potential clients know you’re there to help.
-A well-designed website contributes to a client-centric approach as well: An easy to use site shows clients you’ve been thoughtful about what they need and how they’ll navigate your site.
+A well-designed website contributes to a client-centered experience as well.
+An easy-to-use site shows clients you’ve been thoughtful about what they need and how they’ll navigate your site.

-For example, if you’re going to invest in social media marketing, don’t try to maintain a presence on every social network out there.
-Think carefully about your goals and your practice area, pick one or two networks to focus on, and craft strategies that reflect the resources you have to invest in them.
+For example, if you’re going to invest in social media marketing, don’t try to maintain a presence on every social network.
+Think carefully about your goals and your practice area.
+Pick one or two networks to focus on, and craft strategies that reflect the resources you have to invest in them.